 Teacher in Charge: Mr S. Bermingham, Ms M. Campbell.

-Course Description: Outdoor Education is for students who want to push their boundaries and learn to get the most out of life.
-No prior experience is needed, although a reasonable level of fitness and a positive attitude are definitely required.
+Course Description: Outdoor Education is designed for students who want to push their boundaries and learn to maximize their potential in life.
+No prior experience is required, although a reasonable level of fitness and a positive attitude are essential.
 A wide variety of outdoor pursuits are introduced, including: kayaking, water safety, navigation, orienteering, bushcraft, rock climbing, abseiling, and caving.

 Destinations include: Abel Tasman National Park, Kahurangi National Park, Nelson Lakes National Park, and Mount Arthur.
-Academic work is an essential part of the course and leadership, weather, risk management and environmental issues are studied as well as the theory behind the practical activities we do.
-All field work is carried out in timetabled Outdoor Education classes, and time out of other subjects is kept to a minimum.
+Academic work is an essential part of the course, and leadership, weather, risk management, and environmental issues are studied as well as the theory behind the practical activities we do.
+All field trips are planned around timetabled Outdoor Education classes, and time is kept to a minimum outside of other subjects.

 Assessment: Up to 19 credits available at Level 2.
 A mix of Achievement Standards and Unit Standards

 Prerequisites: Numbers are restricted.
-The HoD must confirm course suitability.
+The Teacher in Charge must confirm course suitability.

 This course leads to: Year 13 Outdoor Education.